-3. Significant Accounting Policies
+3. Significant Accounting Policies and Disclosures

-The Fund's accounting policies are selected and applied in a manner which ensures that the resulting financial information satisfies the concepts of relevance and reliability, thereby ensuring that the substance of the underlying transactions or other events is reported.
+The Fund's accounting policies are selected and applied in a manner which ensures the resulting financial information satisfies the concepts of relevance and reliability, thereby ensuring that the substance of underlying transactions or other events is reported.

-The accounting policies set out below have been applied in preparing the financial statements for the year ended 30 June 2022 and the comparative information presented in these financial statements for the year ended 30 June 2021.
+The accounting policies and disclosure notes (per below) have been applied in preparing the financial statements for the year ended 30 June 2023 and the comparative information presented in these financial statements for the year ended 30 June 2022.

-(a) Cash and cash equivalents
+(a) Cash and Cash Equivalents